rednotion/parallel_esn/README.md

 **Contributors:** Zachary Blanks, Cedric Flamant, Elizabeth Lim, Zhai Yi

 ## Package Instructions
-- Technical description of the software design, code baseline, dependencies, how to use the code, and system and environment needed to reproduce your tests
+- _Technical description of the software design, code baseline, dependencies, how to use the code, and system and environment needed to reproduce your tests_

-Technical description of the software design, code baseline, dependencies, and instruction for usage can be found on the **Github Repo**: [link](https://github.com/zblanks/parallel_esn)
+Technical description of the software design, code baseline, dependencies, instruction for usage, and test examples can be found on the **Github Repo**: [link](https://github.com/zblanks/parallel_esn)

 **Notable & Advanced Features**
 - Source code is a distributable Python package with auto-generated documentation with continuous integration
 - C compiled code (Cython) for additional speed-up: When installing the package, the Cythonized functions will be compiled during the process.
 When using the package, users can set the flag `use_cython = True` to take advantage of this speed-up during training.
 - Unit testing with `pytest`
 - Uses `mpi4py` in parallel architecture systems (e.g. multi-node clusters).
 Sequential version is also available.

-**Dependencies & Installation Notes**
-More information can be found on on the GitHub Repo readme: [link](https://github.com/zblanks/parallel_esn).
-- NumPy must be installed before installing the _Parallel ESN_ package
-- User must have GCC (or an equivalent compiler) in order to install the package
-- Package Dependencies: NumPy, Cython, scikit-learn, networkx, mpi4py

 ## **Project Overview**
 - _Description of problem and the need for HPC and/or Big Data_